Designed for those who are not yet employed or apprenticed within the trades.

 Not an apprentice?
 Not a problem.
 Kick-start your career in the trades in our Pre-Employment Plumber program.
-Specifically designed for those who are not yet employed in the plumbing trade, the Pre-Employment Plumber trades training program provides the first year of the Alberta Apprenticeship Plumber curriculum as well as various safety certificates.
+Specifically designed for those who are not yet employed in the pipe trades, the Pre-Employment Plumber trades training program provides the first year of the Alberta Apprenticeship Common first period Pipe Trades curriculum.

 Trades employers are reluctant to hire employees with no experience, but you can enhance your chances in our Pre-Employment Plumber trades training program.
-Through a mix of theoretical and hands-on training, our Pre-Employment Plumber program prepares you to write the first-year Alberta Apprenticeship Electrical exam.Apply Now Grab and Go Information
+Through a mix of theoretical and hands-on training, our Pre-Employment Plumber program prepares you to write the first-year Alberta Apprenticeship Common Pipe Trades exam.Apply Now Grab and Go Information

-When you finish your apprenticeship, you’ll be prepared for such positions as:
+When you finish your chosen apprenticeship path, you’ll be prepared for such positions as:

 Visit ALIS website for more career information.